digideskio/ge-cancellation-checker/README.md

 * **password**: the password to log in with on the GOES website

-* **enrollment_location_id**: the value of the enrollment location that you must choose when setting up your appointment.
-After choosing from the dropdown, find this ID by running this in the console:
+* **enrollment_location_ids**: the values (must be an array of strings) of the enrollment locations that you must choose when setting up your appointment.
+After choosing from the dropdown, find each ID by running this in the console:

         document.querySelector('select[name=selectedEnrollmentCenter]').value